amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 4. Once the endpoint is in service, this automatically triggers the deployment of the "Model Monitoring" pipeline to monitor the new model.
 5. On an hourly schedule, another SageMaker pipeline is triggered to compare the model forecast results with the latest datapoints.
 6. If the model forecasting accuracy falls under the acceptable threshold, the "Model Build" pipeline is automatically retriggered, to train a new model based on the latest data.

+The SSM Parameters with the initial values to train and monitor the models are define in the `model-build-params.json` file at the root of the "Model Build" repository.
+Those parameters can then be updated throught the MLOps lifecycle.
 ## Building the Model With the SageMaker Pipeline
-This pipeline is different from the CodePipeline type of pipelines used to deploy infrastructure and applications.
+The SageMaker pipeline is different from the CodePipeline type of pipelines used to deploy infrastructure and applications.
 It is a pipeline used to train a machine learning model.

 The SageMaker project comes with a built-in SageMaker pipeline code which we had to refactor to match our use case.
 Our pipeline consists of the following steps:
 1. Read the data from SageMaker Feature store, extract the last 5 data point as a test dataset to evaluate the model and format the data for the DeepAR algorithm.